KoCMoHaBTa/MHDependencyKit/README.md

 ### Registering dependencies

 You can resolve dependencies between any 2 concrete types of view controller by specifying them as source and destination.
+Its a good place to put these into your app's entry point, eg. `AppDelegate`.

 ```
 //1